Gulf and Ship Island Railroad: Construction

-Joseph T. Jones

 By the late 1800s, Joseph T. Jones had made a fortune in oil wells and oil pipelines in Pennsylvania and West Virginia.
 He heard of the potential for investment in the bankrupt railroad being constructed in Mississippi that included 63,000 acre of timberland, as well as another 400,000 acre of timberland available for harvest.

 Jones, along with other investors, formed the Bradford Construction Company to buy the bankrupt railroad and pursue the investment opportunity in Mississippi.
-The longest section of the G&SIRR was completed by the Bradford Construction Company of Pennsylvania, under the leadership and financing of J.T.
+The longest section of the G&SI was completed by the Bradford Construction Company of Pennsylvania, under the leadership and financing of J.T.
 Jones.
 In 1901, Jones bought out his partners, and the Bradford Construction Company merged with the Gulf and Ship Island Railroad Company.
 In need of a residence on the Gulf Coast, Jones had the Great Southern Hotel constructed at Gulfport.
 Nearby, a new office building was constructed for the Gulf and Ship Island Railroad Company.

 Although the G&SIRR Company changed hands to Joseph T. Jones, W.H.
 Hardy remained involved as a board member until 1899.
 In 1895, Hardy was elected to the Mississippi State Legislature which kept him at the State Capital in Jackson, precluding his involvement with the railroad.